We show you how to get approved for life insurance if you were diagnosed with hepatitis.

 Doctors look for a sustained virologic response (SVR), meaning hepatitis is not detectable 3 months after treatment.

-Treatment consisting of taking direct-acting antiviral medications such as Mavyret, Sovaldi, Harvoni, etc…
+Treatment consists of taking direct-acting antiviral medications such as Mavyret, Sovaldi, Harvoni, etc…

 With follow-up lab tests and ultrasounds/biopsies are what companies look for.